MillenTec/HelloCode-Animation/README.md

 - **Gitee**
   - https://gitee.com/MillenTec/HelloCode-Animation
   - A mirror site for users in mainland China; it is expected to sync with GitHub once a week.
+>Note: The main track video file in the `.prproj` file of an open source project is not included in the project (offline).
+It is a video file rendered by Ae.
+After you have completed rendering the main composition in Ae, you can replace the main track's material with the video file you have rendered.

 ### 5.2 Animation Release
 - **Only on [Bilibili](https://space.bilibili.com/3546591566760474)**